 Visiting Greenwich is a brilliant option if you are planning a trip to London.
-Greenwich is located within London’s travel zones, therefore it is very easy to get to, and there are some fantastic attractions to see in the area.
-Some of the attractions include the famous Cutty Sark and obviously, the Royal Observatory.
+Greenwich is located within London’s travel zones.
+Therefore it is very easy to get to, and there are some fantastic attractions to see in the area.
+Some attractions include the famous Cutty Sark and, obviously, the Royal Observatory.

 Time needed: You can easily spend 2 – 3 hours visiting Greenwich, but it’s such a lovely area that I would recommend you aim to spend a good few hours here.
 There are quite a few attractions to see, such as the Cutty Sark or the Royal Observatory, and even though it doesn’t take long to visit these I would take them into account when planning how long it can take you to see Greenwich.

 Distance: The approximate total distance of this route is approximately 1.2 miles.

 Any day of the week is a good day to visit Greenwich.
 Greenwich market is open 7 days a week, including Bank Holidays (except Christmas Day) from 10 am to 5 pm.

 - River cruise from Westminster to Greenwich